rdegges/rdegges-blog/articles/2011/establishing-a-writing-habit.md

 the 21 days without fail.
 I wrote another post which also includes some tips and thoughts, you can read it [here][1].

+#### Tags

+life, personaldevelopment, philosophy

+#### 2668 views and 2 responses

+-   Jan 8 2012, 3:36 PM
+    steveboller (Twitter) responded:
+    How's it going so far??
+I have been working on establishing a daily writing habit as well along with some meditation.
+-   Jan 8 2012, 7:36 PM
+    Randall Degges responded:
+    @steveboller I actually finished it a few weeks ago.
+I updated this post (at the bottom) with links to some other articles I wrote, that describe my thoughts and whatnot.
+You may be interested in those :)

+  [Previous]: ../../../posts/2011/12/system76-bonobo-ubuntu-laptop-review.html
+  [Index]: ../../../index-4.html
+  [Next]: ../../../posts/2011/12/devops-django-part-1-goals.html
   [books]: http://www.shelfluv.com/rdegges "My Reading List"
   [HabitForge]: http://habitforge.com/ "HabitForge"
   [break-the-chain]: http://www.writersstore.com/system/0001/4643/don_t-break-the-chain-calendar-year_medium.jpg